aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

 cargo r -- --op r --secret <secret>
 ```
 > [!NOTE]
-> If your DocuemntDB cluster is setup with TLS, add the `--tls` option to the command line above.
+> If your DocuemntDB cluster is set up with TLS, add the `--tls` option to the command line above.

 This should generate output similar to below.